Rainbow common graphs must be forests: Introduction

 \subsection{Acknowledgements}

 This research was partially conducted during the Polymath Jr. REU 2022.
 The author extends profound gratitude towards Gabriel Elvin, for his mentorship, and to professor Adam Sheffer, for directing the program.
 The author thanks Ashwin Sah, Mehtaab Sawhney, and Yufei Zhao for suggesting the graphon perturbation technique in \cref{sec:graphon}.
-The author also thanks Milan Haiman and Andrew Huang for insights, and Neha Pant for assistance in rendering \cref{fig:colors}.
+The author also thanks Milan Haiman, Andrew Huang, and Neha Pant for insights and helpful conversations.